 - My Cancer Genome: http://www.mycancergenome.org/.
 This resource is managed by a team of doctors at Vanderbilt University.
 My Cancer Genome gives up-to-date information on what mutations make cancers grow and related treatment options, including available clinical trials.

 - Lung Cancer Mutation Consortium (LCMC): http://www.golcmc.com/.
-Composed of 16 leading cancer centers across the country, LCMC’s goal is to prospectively examine the tumors of patients with the type of advanced (stage IIIB or IV) called , and match patients to the best possible therapies, including clinical trials.
+Composed of 16 leading cancer centers across the country, LCMC’s goal is to prospectively examine the tumors of patients with the type of advanced (stage IIIB or IV) A group of lung cancers that are named for the kinds of cells found in the cancer and how the cells look under a microscope called One type of non-small cell lung cancer that usually develops in the cells lining the lungs, and match patients to the best possible therapies, including those being investigated in clinical trials.

 - Lung Cancer Master Protocol (Lung-MAP): http://www.lung-map.org/.
-For patients with squamous cell lung cancer, Lung-MAP is a collaboration of many research sites across the country, using a unique approach to matching patients to one of several drugs being developed.
+For patients with advanced non-small cell lung cancer, Lung-MAP is a collaboration of many research sites across the country, using a unique approach to matching patients to one of several drugs being developed.

 In addition, if you are interested in a specific drug or other treatment that is being developed, you can often find information about studies for that drug on the website of the company developing it.